RohanAwhad/async-grpo/Readme.md

 ![](async-grpo.drawio.svg)

 The main innovation is the ability to start training as soon as a minibatch is ready and automatically do gradient accumulation over a whole batch.

+The codebase is designed to be extremely modular and easy to hack, handling workload using Ray workers with simple custom load balancing workers.

 ### Features:
 - Built-in verifier